Would-You-Bot/client/README.md

 ---
 ### Description
-Would-You bot is an open sourced discord bot that provides activities to keep your server active.
-We plan to see servers strive in activity with this discord bot.
+Would-You bot is a open sourced discord bot that provides activties to keep your server active.
+We plan to see servers strive in activty with this discord bot.

 ### Motive
-We strive to help servers with their activity.
+We strive to help servers with their activty.

 ### Plans
-We plan to help servers grow whilst growing our discord bot.
+We plan to grow server whilst growing our discord bot.

 ### Website